Single-machine deployment¶

 You will need to follow these steps to get your project running:

-This workflow posits that development of the Kedro project is done on a local environment under version control by Git.
+This workflow assumes that development of the Kedro project is done on a local environment under version control by Git.
 Commits are pushed to a remote server (e.g. GitHub, GitLab, Bitbucket, etc.).

 Deployment of the (latest) code on a production server is accomplished through cloning and the periodic pulling of changes from the Git remote.
 The pipeline is then executed on the server.